-The Company's credit facility is with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and a Lender thereunder, JPMorgan Chase Bank, N.A. as a Lender, and PNC Bank, National Association, as a Lender.
-The facility provides maximum credit of \$200 million through May 31, 2013 and is available for working capital and general corporate purposes.
-The facility provides maximum borrowings equal to the lesser of \$200 million or a percentage of eligible owned inventory, and contains a \$10 million subfacility for letters of credit.
-The new credit facility agreement contains a restrictive financial covenant requiring us to maintain tangible net worth of not less than \$200 million.
-Our tangible net worth was \$449,366 at April 30, 2011.
-Substantially all of our assets are pledged as collateral for outstanding borrowings under the new facility.
-Outstanding borrowings will bear interest at the prime rate or Libor plus 2.00% and the unused line fee is 0.25%.
+On October 19, 2011, we entered into an Amended and Restated Loan and Security Agreement (the Loan Agreement) with Wells Fargo Bank, National Association, as Administrative Agent, Collateral Agent and a Lender thereunder, Wells Fargo Capital Finance LLC as a Lender, J.P.
+Morgan Securities LLC as a Lender, JP Morgan Chase Bank, N.A. as a Lender and PNC Bank, National Association, as a Lender.
+The Loan Agreement amended and restated the Loan and Security Agreement, dated as of August 31, 2010, by and among us and the Lenders.
+The Loan Agreement extend the maturity of our credit facility to October 2016, provides maximum revolving loans equal to the lesser of \$200 million or a percentage of eligible owned inventory, contains a \$10 million subfacility for letters of credit and allows the Company to increase the revolving facility by an additional \$50 million, subject to consent by each lender and other conditions.
+The Loan Agreement contains a requirement to maintain a minimum amount of excess borrowing availability at all times.
+Substantially all of ours assets are pledged as collateral for outstanding borrowings under the facility.
+Outstanding borrowings will bear interest at the prime rate or Libor plus 1.50% and the unused line fee is 0.225%.

-As of April 30, 2011 and January 29, 2011, we had no borrowings outstanding under the credit facility.
+As of October 29, 2011 and October 30, 2010, we had no borrowings outstanding under our credit facility.